riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 </div>

 ###Writing our tests
 OK, we have our marching orders, first thing we need to do is set-up a directory for our tests.
-Velocity expects Jasmine client integration tests to live at /tests/jasmine/client/integration.
+Velocity expects Jasmine client integration tests to live in `/tests/jasmine/client/integration`.
 We'll create a sub-directory for our Todos functionality.

 #####Terminal
 {% highlight Bash %}